How to Backtest and Access Reports in cTrader for Xen

 Before You Start

-- Compiles without errors
+- the cBot runs without runtime errors

-- Has valid input parameters
+- input parameters are valid

-- Produces expected behaviour on a chart
+- behaviour on a chart matches expectations

 Warning